 - Sparc Mac

-In addition to using the reputation, the phisher tries to create a sense of urgency by communicating that the giveaway will be hosted in the next 15 minutes (!!!), so you’ll have to be quick with replying on this post, otherwise you won’t receive any valuable freebies.
+In addition to using the reputation, the phisher tries to create a sense of urgency by communicating that the giveaway will be hosted in the next 15 minutes (!!!), so you’ll have to be quick with replying to this post, otherwise, you won’t receive any valuable freebies.
 Funny thing is that there is no time and date on the post.
 Besides all of this, he also uses world events such as COVID-19 to add legitimacy to this giveaway claim, because hey, this fake Sparc Mac is a good guy that gives away free stuff during a pandemic.